Renz2299/mp4_eco_roots/README.md

 ![Stripe error handling](readme_imgs/stripe_error_handling.png)

 To handle the submit button for the payment form, an event listener was added to the button and upon clicking this the ability to edit the form or click the button again is disabled whilst the details are checked by Stripe.
 If there is an error this is signposted to the user and the form is re-enabled so they can make the required changes.
 If this is successful, the form is submitted and the payment is succeeded.

 ![Payment form submit handling JavaScript](readme_imgs/stripe_payment_form.png)

-Finally, the required stripe public key and secret key was added to the settings.py file so it could be accessed across the site.
+Finally, the required stripe public key and secret key were added to the settings.py file so it could be accessed across the site.

 ![Stripe keys in settings.py](readme_imgs/stripe_keys_in_settings.png)